hubgit/libapi/README.txt

 * metadata: metadata about an object, given an identifier

 * search: search results for a given term
-Returns an array of search results
+Returns ((array) search results, (array) metadata about the results e.g. the total number of results).

 ===